semanticClimate/internship_sC/daily_progress_report.md

 * Saved the keyword file as a .txt file
 * Prepared Presentation exploring EPMC tools and features.
 * Filtered out the easy and noise words from the keywords file
+* Documented the process for keyword extraction (along with the errors i faced and how i fixed those error)

 ## Week 7 ( 17th Nov - 23rd Nov)
 * Continued working on EPMC presentation and recorded the presentation for meeting